Binance Staked SOL (BNSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Binance Staked SOL Historical Price

-According to the latest data gathered on Binance Staked SOL live price page, the current price of Binance Staked SOL is 157.8USD.
-The circulating supply of Binance Staked SOL(BNSOL) is 7.87M BNSOL , giving it a market capitalization of $1.24B.
+According to the latest data gathered on Binance Staked SOL live price page, the current price of Binance Staked SOL is 162.61USD.
+The circulating supply of Binance Staked SOL(BNSOL) is 7.78M BNSOL , giving it a market capitalization of $1.27B.

 The Binance Staked SOL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BNSOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.